slackapi/java-slack-sdk/docs/guides/modals.md

 }
 ```

 If you need to carry some information to the modal, setting `private_metadata` is a good way for it.
-The `private_metadata` is a single string data (3,000 characters at maximum).
+The `private_metadata` is a single string with a maximum of 3000 characters.
 So, if you have multiple values, you need to serialize them into a string in a format.

 ```java
 import com.slack.api.bolt.util.JsonOps;